 - Compensation, benefits, and equipment

-If you are onboarding a full-time remote worker, you might consider a financial stipend for their at-home workspace to ensure they have sufficient internet, desk, chair and any other supplies they might need to succeed.
+If you are onboarding a full-time remote worker, you might consider a financial stipend for their at-home workspace to ensure they have sufficient internet, desk, chair, and any other supplies they might need to succeed in the long-term.

 5 types of virtual teams to know